HaiboLi99/HaiboLi99.github.io/_pages/home.md

 ### About me

-I work on applied and computational mathematics.
-I am currently a Research Fellow in School of Mathematics and Statistics at the University of Melbourne.
+I am currently a Research Fellow in School of Mathematics and Statistics at the University of Melbourne, working on applied and computational mathematics.
 I completed my Ph.D. in Tsinghua University, China, in 2021.

 My research centers around utilizing mathematical modeling and computational techniques to address challenging problems in scientific computing, matrix computation and data science.
 My research interests mainly include:
 * Inverse problems, regularization